 We are continuously looking to increase the number of available transload points to which we have access.
 This approach allows us to provide strong customer service and puts us in a position to take advantage of opportunistic spot market sales.
-As of December 31, 2016, we have 50 transload facilities strategically located in or near all major shale basins in the United States.
+As of December 31, 2017, we have 56 transload facilities strategically located in or near all major shale basins in the United States.
 For more information related to our transload facilities, see Item 2, "Properties".

 Both we and our customers lease a significant number of railcars for shipping purposes, as well as to facilitate the short-term storage of our products, particularly our frac sand products.
-As of December 31, 2016, we leased a fleet of 6,414 railcars, of which 1,682 were in storage.
-We anticipate our rail car fleet utilization to continue to improve as cars' leases end, the frac sand market recovers and we increase rail operations from the Tyler, Texas facility.
+As of December 31, 2017, we leased a fleet of 7,111 railcars, of which no empty cars were in storage.